DancingNerd/echo-master-league-overlays/README.md

 `overlay` folder - Contains Spark related HTML files to map into OBS for casting scene

-`assets` folder - Contains images and any other assets (audio, videos) used in OBS package
+`assets` folder - Contains images and any other assets (audio, videos, text files) used in OBS package

 `scripts` folder - Used for any PowerShell scripts or anything else implemented for UpDeck/OBS/Spark

-`install_this` folder - Containes programs, plugins, and fonts to install before using any other files
+`install_this` folder - Containes programs, plugins, and fonts to install after Spark and OBS but before the steps below.

 Steps to install:

 1. Click on the green `Code` dropdown in the top right and select `Download Zip`.
 2. Once downloaded copy the `echo-master-league-overlays-main` folder from the Zip file to your C:\ and renmame it to `echo-master-league-overlays` path ensuring that the path to `assets` is `C:\echo-master-league-overlays\assets`
-3. Install OBS 30.0.2 and Spark 2.6.15
+3. Install OBS 30.0.2, Spark 2.6.15, and companion-win64-3.1.2
-4. Install fonts and files in the `install_this` folder
+4. Install fonts and files in the `C:\echo-master-league-overlays\install_this` folder
-5. In OBS go to Tools > Scripts and click the + sign and add the UPDeck_2-1-20.lua from the C:\echo-master-league-overlays\scripts folder.
-6. In the settings for the UpDeck script browse and set the replay path to C:\echo-master-league-overlays\assets\videos\replays.
-7. For the message queue path set the path to C:\Users\<username>\AppData\Roaming\UPDeck replacing <username> for the Windows user you're logged in as.
-8. In OBS go to Tools > Scripts and click the + sign and add the countdown.lua from the C:\echo-master-league-overlays\scripts folder.
+5. In OBS go to Tools > Scripts and click the + sign and add the countdown.lua from the C:\echo-master-league-overlays\scripts folder.
-9. Change the 'Soon [tm]' value to just 'Soon'
+6. Change the 'Starting Soon [tm]' value to just 'Soon' and select the Text Source as `Timer`
+7. In OBS go to Tools > WebSocket Server Settings and check `Enable WebSocket Server`
+8. Click the `Show Connect Info` button further down the screen and copy the password.
+9. Uncheck the `Enable Authentication` setting
+10. Navigate to the Companion Admin page or open http:127.0.0.1:8000 in your web browser and click on the `Import/Export` tab.
+11. Click the Import button and select the `EML.companionconfig` from the C:\echo-master-league-overlays path.
-10. Import the EML.json from the C:\echo-master-league-overlays folder and if prompted locate any files from the missing files prompt.
+12. Import the EML.json from the C:\echo-master-league-overlays folder and if prompted locate any files from the missing files prompt.